+Trade

+Freedom

+Freedom

+Freedom

+Freedom

+Freedom

-Trade Freedom
+Freedom

-Investment Freedom
+Freedom

-Financial Freedom
+Freedom

 Uruguay's overall regulatory environment is well institutionalized and relatively efficient.
-The country's business freedom score is far above the world average; its labor freedom score is above the world average; and its monetary freedom score is below the world average.
+The country's business freedom score is far above the world average; its labor freedom score is above the world average; and its monetary freedom score is above the world average.

-The trade-weighted average tariff rate is 9.4 percent, and nontariff barriers add to the cost of trade.
+The trade-weighted average tariff rate is 8.5 percent, and nontariff barriers add to the cost of trade.
 Foreign investments do not need prior authorization or registration, and the investment regime is efficient.
 The financial sector has become more modernized, but the government's presence remains significant.